Vito510/VMB/README.md

 Vito's music bot is definitely my biggest project to date.

-It's another discord music bot BUT it's MINE and I can do with it whatever i want
+It's another discord music bot BUT it's MINE and I can do with it whatever i want with it.

 It contains:
 - Youtube playback